Intune Object Drift

 - Give operations teams a cleaner, governed decision point

-In other words, the application becomes the operational control layer between raw management data and lifecycle decisions.
+The application becomes the operational control layer between raw management data and lifecycle decisions.

 Once the process is application-driven, cleanup stops being reactive and starts becoming measurable, reviewable, and scalable.